combostrap/repo-manager/README.md

 [markdown-link-check](https://github.com/tcort/markdown-link-check) for Markdown link validation configuration is located at [markdown-link-check.config.json](copier-template/.config/markdown-link-check.config.json)

+`http` links are checked because only the staged files ar checked on commit with `pre-commit`.

 ### Copy .gitignore and .gitattributes if not found

 Default  [.gitignore](copier-template/.gitignore) and [.gitattributes](copier-template/.gitattributes) are installed